floragunncom/search-guard-docs/_content/_docs_kibana/kibana_authentication_saml_advanced.md

       user_mapping.subject_pattern: "^(.+)@example\.(?:com|org)$"
 ```

-In this example, the group around `com` and `org` is required to use the alternative operator `|`.
+In this example, the group around `com` and `org` must use the alternative operator `|`.
 But it must be non-capturing, because otherwise it would show up in the user name.

-You can however also use several capturing groups if you want to use these groups for the user name:
+You can, however, also use several capturing groups if you want to use these groups for the user name:

 ```yaml
       user_mapping.subject_pattern: "^(.+)@example\.com|(.+)@foo\.bar$"